 And the question is relevant for one clear reason.
 In a pub, you meet people.
 Strangers, of all ages and walks of life.
 From the moment you walk in, the eyes turn to see who has just joined.
 The ebb and flow of people coming and going.
 Humans touching the lives of other humans.
 That’s what I love about pubs.
 Which is why the coronavirus is as much a fan of them as I am.

 When we bought The Fox & Pheasant in Chelsea three years ago, the one thing that everyone said — and there were a lot that said it — was: “please, don’t change it”.
 It was a failing business, needing investment and a good clean, but hundreds of people loved it as it was.
 And in the 18 months that we’ve been open, nothing has been more fun than to walk in and hear the buzz of people, together, having fun, catching up, telling stories.

 To unlock this article, please subscribe.
 Benefits include:

-- 2 Bookazines delivered to your door
+- 2 Bookazines delivered to your door each year

-- Invitations to a minimum of 4 member-only events each year
+- Events — invitations to a variety of member-only events each year

-- Paywalled content — access to exclusive online features only for members
+- Paywalled content — access to member-only password-protected online features

 - Your own Clubhouse membership card to redeem all the perks